fr-eed/multi-exchange-tact/docs/Writerside/topics/Create-Offer-Manually.md

    In our case healthy response should be 2, that would mean that all Jettons and NFTs have been received and contract is now waiting to bond with buyer.

-   Note: it make take some time for contract to receive Jettons and NFTs
+   >Note: it may take some time for contract to receive Jettons and NFTs

    ```ts